wp-plugins/woocommerce-auto-added-coupons/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow applying coupons through an url.
-Allow discounts to be automatically added to the WooCommerce cart when it's restrictions are met.
+Additional functionality for WooCommerce Coupons: Allow discounts to be automatically applied, allow applying coupons via an url, etc...

 == Description ==

+"WooCommerce Extended Coupon Features" (formerly known as: WooCommerce auto added coupons) adds functionality to the WooCommerce coupons.
+Very easy to use, the functionality is integrated to the WooCommerce Coupon admin panel.

-"WooCommerce auto added coupons" allows you to select coupons that will automatically be added to the users cart if it's restrictions are met.
-The coupon will be removed when the restrictions are no longer met.
+* *Auto coupons*: Allow couponss to be automatically added to the users cart if it's restrictions are met,

-The discount will be presented to the user by a descriptive text.
-No coupon code will be shown.

-No programming required.

-Since version 1.1.0 it's also possible to apply coupons to the cart via an url.
+* Apply coupon via an url,
+* Restrict coupon by shipping method,
+* Restrict coupon by payment method

+= Example: Auto coupon =

-**Example**: Let the customer have a discount of $ 5.00 when the cart reaches $ 50.00.
+Let the customer have a discount of $ 5.00 when the cart reaches $ 50.00.

 1. Create a coupon, let's name it *auto_50bucks* and enter a short description e.g. *$ 50.00 order discount*
 2. On the General tab: Select discount type *Cart discount*, and set the coupon amount to $ 5.00
 3. On the Usage restrictions tab: Set minimum spend to $ 50.00 and check the *Auto coupon*-box

 Voila!
-The discount will be applied when the customer reaches $ 50.00.
+The discount will be applied when the customer reaches $ 50.00 and a descriptive message will be shown.

+If the restrictions are no longer met, it will silently be removed from the cart.

+= Example: Apply coupon via an URL =

-**Example**: Apply coupon through an url.
+Apply coupon through an url like this:

 1. Use the url www.example.com/url-to-shop?apply_coupon=my_coupon

 Voila!
 Any coupon can be applied this way.

 This plugin has been tested with WordPress 3.9.2 and WooCommerce 2.1.11 and 2.1.12.
 Also in combination with WPML.